aappleby/matcheroni/README.md

 So, if you need to do some customized pattern-matching on something like an embedded platform and you want to keep your compile-test cycle fast, give Matcheroni a try.

-# Demo - Lexing and Parsing C
+# A Larger Demo - Lexing and Parsing C
-This repo contains an example C lexer and parser built using Matcheroni.
+This repo contains a work-in-progress example C lexer and parser built using Matcheroni.

 The lexer should be conformant to the C99 spec, the parser is less conformant but is still able to parse nearly everything in GCC's torture-test suite.

 The output of the parser is a simple tree of parse nodes with all parent/child/sibling links as pointers.

 Here's our parser for C's ```for``` loops:
 ```
 struct NodeStatementFor : public ParseNode, public NodeMaker<NodeStatementFor> {
-  using pattern = Seq<
+  using pattern =
+  Seq<
     Keyword<"for">,
     Atom<'('>,
-    Opt<comma_separated<Oneof<
-      MatchExpression,
-      NodeDeclaration
-    >>>,
+    Oneof<
+      Seq<comma_separated<NodeExpression>,  Atom<';'>>,
+      Seq<comma_separated<NodeDeclaration>, Atom<';'>>,
+      Atom<';'>
+    >,
+    Opt<comma_separated<NodeExpression>>,
     Atom<';'>,
-    Opt<comma_separated<MatchExpression>>,
-    Atom<';'>,
-    Opt<comma_separated<MatchExpression>>,
+    Opt<comma_separated<NodeExpression>>,
     Atom<')'>,
-    NodeStatement
+    Oneof<NodeStatementCompound, NodeStatement>
   >;
 };
 ```